Program in Persian and Iranian Studies

 Below is more information specific to the program in Persian and Iranian studies as well as the names of faculty who can help you design your course work.

 Faculty and Graduate Teaching Associates teaching courses on the Persian language and Iran:

 - Kamran Talattof (Language, literature, and cultural studies; Director)

-- Ann Betteridge (Culture, anthropology of religion, Shiites shrines)
+- Anne Betteridge (Culture, anthropology of religion, Shiites shrines)

 - Richard Eaton (History)